kaloyan-marinov/journal-keeper/README.md

     -rw-r--r--   1 <user>  <group>   195B Apr  7 08:13 server.ts
     ```

+3. there are two options for running the project

-3. to compile the whole project, issue
+    (a) first, compile the whole project by issuing

     ```
     $ ./node_modules/.bin/tsc